UMM-CSci-Systems/Threaded-echo-client-server/README.md

 One weakness of the echo server from the previous lab is the server can only talk to one client at a time; if someone else tries to connect to it they'll hang until the first person finishes.
+(You might want to go verify that this is true!)
 In this part of the lab your job is to make your server multi-threaded so that it can respond to multiple requests at the same time.
 Essentially each time the server receives a request, it should spawn a new thread and process that request entirely within that thread.